bookingcom/shipper/docs/operations/troubleshooting.rst

     For installation the command would be ``kubectl describe it <release name>``, for traffic ``kubectl describe tt <release name>``.

-If we inspect `.status.conditions` of the InstallationTarget we'll notice a condition called `Ready` which has status `False` and reason `PodsNotReady`.
-Further inspection will reveal that we have a pod called `nginx-vj7sn-7cb440f1-0-nginx-9b5c4d7c9-2gjwl` and that we can't pull the Docker image for one if its containers:
+If we inspect ``.status.conditions`` of the InstallationTarget we'll notice a condition called ``Ready`` which has status ``False`` and reason ``PodsNotReady``.
+Further inspection will reveal that we have a pod called ``nginx-vj7sn-7cb440f1-0-nginx-9b5c4d7c9-2gjwl`` and that Kubernetes can't pull the Docker image for one if its containers:

 .. code-block:: text

     Message:    Back-off pulling image "nginx:boom"
     Reason:     ImagePullBackOff

 The "boom" Docker tag clearly looks wrong.
 To fix this you can simply edit the application object and set the correct tag in `.spec.template.values`.

 Other sources of useful information
 -----------------------------------